Chewy Oatmeal Cookies

 - Add 3 cups of oatmeal to the mixture.
 If it is too gooey to work with, add more until it can be rolled into balls.
 Add the nuts or raisins if using.

-- Place small balls of dough on a slightly greased cookie sheet and flatten slightly before baking.
+- Place small balls of dough (like a 1.5-inch cookie dough scoop) onto a slightly greased cookie sheet and flatten slightly before baking.
 Sprinkle with decorations, if desired.
 Make sure to leave enough space between cookies as they spread quite a bit.
 If you omit the powdered sugar, leave even more space, perhaps only 6 cookies per cookie sheet.

 - Bake for 8-10 minutes.
 They will spread and be flat and chewy.
 If you use the powdered sugar, they will be flat and crispy.
 Adding more oatmeal and raisins/nuts will make them thicker and chewier.